krzemienski/awesome-from-stars/README.md

 * [sissbruecker/linkding](https://github.com/sissbruecker/linkding): Self-hosted bookmark manager that is designed be to be minimal, fast, and easy to set up using Docker.
 * [fspoettel/linkding-on-fly](https://github.com/fspoettel/linkding-on-fly): 🔖 Run linkding on fly.io.
 Backup the bookmark DB to cloud storage with litestream.
 * [krzysztofzablocki/LinkedConsole](https://github.com/krzysztofzablocki/LinkedConsole): Clickable links in your Xcode console, so you never wonder which class logged the message.
+* [aminblm/linkedin-application-bot](https://github.com/aminblm/linkedin-application-bot): A python bot to apply all Linkedin Easy Apply jobs based on your preferences.
 * [hellpanderrr/linkedin-pdf-parsing](https://github.com/hellpanderrr/linkedin-pdf-parsing): Parsing resumes in a PDF format from linkedIn
 * [akitten/linkedin-public-profile-parser](https://github.com/akitten/linkedin-public-profile-parser): :innocent: Parse a *Public* LinkedIn Profile Page
 * [JMPerez/linkedin-to-json-resume](https://github.com/JMPerez/linkedin-to-json-resume): An exporter from a LinkedIn profile to JSON Résumé